irmen/prog8/docs/source/building.rst

 VICE will then use the label names in memory disassembly, and will activate any breakpoints as well.
 If your running program hits one of the breakpoints, VICE will halt execution and drop you into the monitor.

+Box16 is the alternative emulator for the Commander X16 and it also includes debugging facilities that support these symbol and breakpoint lists.

 Troubleshooting